14yannick/esphome-hcpbridge/README.md

 - `esphome.hcpbridge_go_to_half`: To move the garage door to half position
 - `esphome.hcpbridge_go_to_vent`: To move the garage door to the vent position
 - `esphome.hcpbridge_go_to_open`: To open the garage door
+- `esphome.hcpbridge_toggle`: Send an Impulse command to the door

 # Project